niickmerc/niickmerc/README.md

-# Hey, thanks for checking out my GitHub!
+# Hey there - thanks for checking out my GitHub!

 My name is Nick Mercuri.
 I’m 24 years old and currently live in Vancouver, Canada.